HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 for a few reasons:

 - Computing square roots of negative numbers is normally a math error, well-behaved programs shouldn't do that in a loop in their hot code path.
+So the
 - The square root of a negative number is a NaN, and going back from a NaN to a normal number of a reasonable order of magnitude without breaking the dependency chain is a lot messier than going from a subnormal to a normal number (need to play weird tricks with the exponent bits of the underlying IEEE-754 representation).
-- It is not uncommon for the negative argument path of the function that people use to be at least partially handled in software, so getting to the hardware overhead is difficult, and if we do it won't be representative of typical real-world performance.
+- The negative argument path of the sqrt() function that people actually use is often at least partially handled in software, so getting to the hardware overhead is difficult, and even if we do it won't be representative of typical real-world performance.

 ## DIV

-Division is interesting because it is one of the few standard IEEE-754 binary arithmetic operations where the two input operands play a highy asymmetrical role.
+Division is interesting because it is one of the few basic IEEE-754 binary arithmetic operations where the two input operands play a highy asymmetrical
+role:

 - If we divide possibly subnormal inputs by a normal number, and use the output as the denominator of the next division, then we are effectively doing the same as multiplying a possibly subnormal number by the inverse of a normal number, which is another normal number.
-As a result, we end up with a pattern that is quite similar to that of the `mul_max` benchmark, and again we can use MAX as a mechanism to recover from subnormal outputs.
+As a result, we end up with a pattern that is quite similar to that of the `mul_max` benchmark, and again we can use MAX as a cheap mechanism to recover from subnormal outputs.
 This is how the `div_numerator_max` benchmark works.

-TODO: Fix div_denominator_min, then explain it
+TODO: Fix div_denominator_min math, then explain it
 TODO: Explain FMA benchmarks